pingcap/docs-tidb-operator/en/deploy-tidb-cluster-across-multiple-kubernetes.md

 kubectl get pods -l app.kubernetes.io/instance=${tc_name_2} -n ${namespace_2}
 ```

 The Pod list shows `No resources found`.
-At this time, Pods have all been scaled in, and cluster #2 exits the cluster.
-Check the cluster status of cluster #2:
+At this time, all Pods have been scaled in, and the second TidbCluster exits the cluster.
+Check the cluster status of the second TidbCluster:

 {{< copyable "shell-regular" >}}